WallStreetAnalytics/wallstreetanalytics/SECURITY.md

 |   |   |
 |   |   |

-This is a completely crowd sourced project and thus, there is no bug bounty.
+This is a completely crowd sourced project and thus, there is no bug bounty as of now.
+However, this may change in the future.

 ## Security Update policy